universedocs/Universe-Docs/README.md

 Job requirements:

-I'm looking for open source software developers (volunteers) who have enough experience for my project Universe Docs in GitHub: https://lnkd.in/gNuMyPK
+I'm looking for open source software developers (volunteers) who have enough experience for this project!

 Technical Skills:
 1. Swift